yukikitayama/nextjs-complete-guide/README.md

 - `pages` folder is the most important where we can define file based routing.
 - `public` folder does not contain `index.html`.

+## File-based Routing

+- NextJS infers the routes from the folder structure.